-Diversifying Your Real Estate Portfolio by Investing in REITs
+Create a Diversified Portfolio by Investing in REITs

 A real estate investment trust (REIT) refers to a corporation that owns or finances income-producing commercial property.
 REITs function in a similar way to stock.
 You can buy shares in several commercial properties and receive dividends on the rent payments collected by property management.

 While REITs are vulnerable to share price volatility and come with a certain level of risk, REITs also offer you the potential to see large returns on investment for minimal work, as property management is taken care of for you.

-Beware of The Risks Tied to a Diversified Portfolio
+The Risks Tied to a Diversified Portfolio

 As noted above, diversifying your real estate portfolio is a great way to mitigate risk and enjoy high returns throughout the year.
 However, diversified investments also come with a number of pitfalls that you need to be mindful of.

 Each of your diversified investments will bring a new challenge in terms of knowledge and competency within that market.
 By focusing on a fewer number of assets, you will quickly build up your expertise in your chosen markets and avoid the overwhelm of learning the ins and outs of a new area.

 In addition, you may also run into unexpected problems when dealing with an unfamiliar property management team.
-If you find yourself the owner of a problem property, you will likely find your energy and time is drained by those issues and impacts how successfully you manage your other investments.
+If you find become the owner of a problem property, you will likely find your energy and time is drained by those issues and impacts how successfully you manage your other investments.